Have you ever wondered how to make reusable versions of the disposables that normal, hygienic people usually use?

 If you’re wondering, we have used Family Cloth.
 There was no strange odour, no extra illness and, in fact, a reduction in irritation.
 It’s actually a lot cleaner than toilet paper.
-Actually, it smelled better than the composting toilet.
-We don’t have a washer that we can use currently, so family cloth is impractical for us at the moment.
-I kind of miss it.
-(Edit – we’re moving back on-grid, with a washing machine, and will be using it again)
+Actually, it smelled better than the composting toilet that we used out at the cabin!

 However, I will admit that even those who are absolutely Reusable devotees can sometimes shy away from this one.
 Hang on, though, there’s more than you ever thought possible!